Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/KNX AI.md

 - **Maximum Web calls per hour**: Rolling budget shared by conversations and user-created scheduled tasks.
 Each turn or scheduled run can use at most three operations in total.
 - **Telegram voice**: Available only with the **OpenAI-compatible** provider.
 It automatically reuses that provider's endpoint and API key with the built-in `gpt-4o-mini-transcribe`, `gpt-4o-mini-tts`, and `alloy` defaults; there are no separate voice settings.
 - **Chat model compatibility**: The selected model must support the configured Chat Completions endpoint.
 Legacy completion-only models such as `gpt-3.5-turbo-instruct` are excluded when the model list is refreshed.
 If the provider rejects a custom temperature or token-limit parameter, KNX AI retries after removing or replacing only that incompatible field.
 - **Allow AI to read KNX states and control actuators**: Enables output 4 and is off by default.
-Exact ETS catalog objects may be read; writes are accepted only for objects classified as `command`.
-Unknown, DPT-mismatched, invalid, or excessive operations and writes to status/neutral objects are rejected locally.
+Every selected ETS object may be read; every selected object not marked **Read only** may be written.
+Unknown, DPT-mismatched, invalid or excessive operations and writes to read-only objects are rejected locally.
 - **Ask for confirmation before sending KNX commands**: Enabled by default.
 Shows the validated changes first and emits no KNX command until the same chat session confirms them.
 Whenever commands are awaiting confirmation, the response always appends the exact confirmation/cancellation instructions in the language of the current request.
 Commands are validated again immediately before output.
 - **Input/output message adapter**: Defaults to **No adapter**.
 Selecting an adapter loads its predefined input/output mapping pair; both mappings remain hidden in the editor.
 - **AI Education**: Fixed, authoritative node guidance edited only by the user and applied with Deploy.
 The model reads it but never writes it.
 Standing proactive-home policies belong here; facts and preferences requested in chat go to learned memory, while one-time or recurring plans, reminders, monitors and future commands go to the semantic scheduler without trigger phrases or intent routing.